 For disposable multiblade razors, you’ll get about 3-4 uses from one of the big brands, but at a cost that can vary and generally sits around $14.50 for a six-pack of the popular, ostensibly superior types of razors.
 That works out to about $2.41/razor attachment, or around $0.80/shave (not to mention a constant routine of heading to the store for the brand you want).

 Now, let’s say that you’re the kind of guy who likes to stay cleaned up, shaving every day out of every year.
 Over the course of that year, you’ll have spent $292 on multi-razors, compared to about $91.25 for a higher-end safety razor and the necessary replacement blades.

 Let’s extend that beyond a year.
 Let’s say you shave like that every day over a 50-year shaving lifespan.
-With typical drugstore razors, you’d have spent $14,600 on those disposables, when you could have spent $4562.50 on a safety razor on replacement blades.
+With typical drugstore razors, you’d have spent $14,600 on those disposables, when you could have spent $4562.50 on a safety razor and replacement blades.
 There are, of course, cheaper disposables out there that might save you, but these are also of inferior quality — more likely to cut, sting and cause irritation after only a couple of uses.